maggieedavisss/ML-Analysis-on-Airbnb-Prices-in-NYC/README.md

       - Optimal Alpha value selected: 0.006210413169280639
   - #### Partial Least Squares (PLS):
-      - Ranged the number of components from 1 - 25 and selected the number of components that resulted in the lowest train MSE
+      - Ranged the number of components from 1 - 25 and selected the number of components that resulted in the lowest test MSE
       - ![image](https://github.com/maggieedavisss/ML-Analysis-on-Airbnb-Prices-in-NYC/assets/151679687/61d03fa2-f771-482f-b609-c8af5ed3c637)

       - Number of components selected: 11